Last Updated on 29 January 2021 by Beenote

-Subsequently, there project management meetings: problem-solving, validation, solution proposal, and deliverables meetings.
+Subsequently, there are project management meetings: problem-solving, validation, solution proposals, and deliverable meetings.

 Now that the product is mature, we hold weekly information meetings between different departments to inform others on the progress of our respective tasks, a little in the scrum style.

-We also have weekly meetings by department to discuss, exchange and make decisions on next steps.
+We also have weekly meetings to discuss, exchange and make decisions on next steps.

 How is a typical meeting held at Beenote?

 Meetings at Beenote take place in 5 essential steps: Schedule management, agenda planning, holding the meeting minutes writing and task completion.